-As you can see, the local search solver solves the 4 queens problem by starting with the starting solution and make the following steps sequentially:
+As you can see, Local Search solves the 4 queens problem by starting with the starting solution and make the following steps sequentially:

-1. B0 to B3
+- 1. B0 to B3

-2. D0 to B2
+- 2. D0 to B2

-3. A0 to B1
+- 3. A0 to B1

 If we turn on debug logging for the category org.optaplanner, then those steps are shown into the log: